AlexB52/middleman-template/source/blog/2020-12-05-service-object-alternative.html.md

 * Loop through a custom array of errors in the view.
 * Include `ActiveModel::Validations` to your service.

 With time, devs using service objects will probably end up with a solution that they'll apply on all their views.
-From experience, this is rarely the case and multiple implementations of error handling or form views are spread across the codebase.
+From experience, this is rarely the case and multiple implementations of error handling or forms are spread across the codebase.
 Devs spend time going against Rails just to accomodate the use of service objects.

 ##### Controller routes